F4U-1 Corsair Bureau Number 02566

 Brian Bennett adds:

-"There was a line of wreckage: two pieces part of the tail and part of the outer wing pannel.
+"There was a line of wreckage: two pieces part of the tail and part of the outer wing panel.
 He must have touched the jungle on his way down, and the plane had impacted the jungle once before it crashed further up the hill.
 Morris said his canopy was covered in oil as he was coming in.
 I surmise he was probably upside down when he bailed out, and the aircraft crashed.
 He was seconds between life and death."

 References